-The current code would require setbacks of 7.5 feet to side property lines and 15 feet for rear property lines for single family homes, providing a minimum separation of 15 feet and 30 feet between two homes.
-In site planning new developments, the ULDC does not require compatibility buffers between Pods which have the same single-family residential uses.
-The code does require a minimum width of 10 feet buffers to be provided between single-family and multi-family Pods in order to address compatibility issues between the uses.
-However, the code is a minimum guideline and does not account for every site situation.
-The intent of the PDD code is to encourage ingenuity and imagination on the part of design professionals, and it is the responsibility of the applicant to demonstrate how this intent is met.
-The redevelopment of this master planned golf course affects the layout, function and character of the existing homes which were designed to take advantage of views, and setbacks and separations provided by an open space/recreation amenity.
+The current code would require setbacks of 7.5 feet to side property lines and 15 feet for rear property lines for single family homes, providing a minimum separation of 15 feet and 30 feet In site planning new developments, the ULDC does not require between two homes. compatibility buffers between Pods which have the same single-family residential uses.
+The code does require a minimum width of 10 feet buffers to be provided between single-family and multi-family Pods, in order to address compatibility issues between the uses.
+The code is a minimum guideline and does not account for every site situation, the intent of the PDD code is to encourage ingenuity and imagination on the part of design professionals, and it is the responsibility of the applicant to meet this intent.
+The redevelopment of this master planned golf course affects the layout, function and character of the existing homes which were designed to take advantage of views and setbacks and separations provided by an open space/recreation amenity.
+An example to support Staff's determination is Pod 64A.
+The golf course provided approximately 200 feet of separation (a fairway and a LWDD Canal 49) between the homes in Tract 54W (Camino Woods I) and Tract 61A (Patios Del Mar II and Woodbriar).
+With the development of Tract 64A, the rear of the homes in Tract 61A will be 10 feet from the new street versus what they have, which is a vista of an open space area and a canal.